VedantNikhare/invoice-generator-server/README.md

 8. Authentication with JSON Web Token (JWT) and Google Auth: Secure user authentication using JWT for standard authentication and Google Auth for convenient login/signup.

+9. Responsive Design: The web application is responsive on all devices, ensuring a seamless user experience on mobiles, tablets, and desktops.

 ## Technologies Used
 1. ReactJS: A powerful JavaScript library for building user interfaces.